grig23/primetime.en/help/digital-rights-management/protecting-content/introduction/packaging-options/key-rotation.md

 ---
 description: You can select the following encryption options when you create a package.
 However, you cannot modify the encryption options during license acquisition
-seo-description: You can select the following encryption options when you create a package.
-However, you cannot modify the encryption options during license acquisition
-seo-title: Key Rotation
 title: Key Rotation
-uuid: 6ac3b828-2cd1-42df-b9ee-4daa8e553d5e
 ---

 # Key Rotation {#key-rotation}